• Skip to primary navigation

 • Fat ratio is too high for the amount of flour and egg in the recipe.

-• If the dough looks visibly oily, gently fold in a tablespoon or two of flour before re-chilling.
+• If the dough already looks visibly oily in the bowl, I gently fold in a tablespoon or two of flour, chill again, and then testโ€‘bake just a couple of cookies before committing the whole tray.

 brownie stuffed cookies